EvgenyTernovoy/rag-bot/knowledge_base/Beta-wave mixer.md

 ## Overview

-A beta-wave mixer was used in the Grand Ballroom aboard the luxury liner Kuari Princess alongside a holo-environment overlay.
+A beta-wave mixer was used in The High Ballroom aboard The luxury liner Kuari Princess alongside a holo-environment overlay.

 ## Appearances

-Riders of the Maelstrom (reprinted in Classic Adventures: Volume Three )
+Riders of The Maelstrom (reprinted in Classic Adventures: Volume Three )